miotke/andrewmiotke.com/content/resume.md

 - Maintain and update documentation for projects and processes
 - Revamped the Mac onboarding process to make the process easier and quicker for end-users and the IT team
+- Acted as an escalation point for the support engineering team
+- Assist in supporting users across the country in multiple timezones

 ### Nordstrom (Seattle, WA)